sanyaxx/CW2024/Readme.md

 - Easy to customize with different content types (text, images, buttons).
 - Simplifies the addition of score images and dynamic buttons.

-### extra
-• Unexpected Problems: Communicate any unexpected challenges or issues you encountered during the assignment.
-Describe how you addressed or attempted to resolve them.

 ## Modified Java Classes

 #### Class: `Controller`